chef/chef/nil-discussion.md

 property :x, String, default: nil # ValidationError when declaring this
 ```

 This is not intuitive.
-It's the least bad of the alternatives in my opinion,
+It's not terrible in my opinion, as the failure of
-as the failure of intuition would be revealed immediately on declaration with a
+intuition would be revealed immediately on declaration with a clear error
-clear error message.
+message.

 ### Properties with no default or `default: nil` are valid

+This is tied with the previous one for my favorite.

 In this, we solve the above problem by treating `default: nil` as valid (but no
 other construct).
 I don't think any other problems remain.
 This is arguably a